Andrew James Hamilton

 Biography

-Andrew Hamilton is a scholar of the art and architecture of the ancient and colonial Americas, specializing in the Andes.
-His work is invested in analyzing objects, how they were made, used, and eventually disused, in order to understand why they were created and what cultural meanings they bore.
+Andrew James Hamilton is a scholar of Indigenous art and architecture of the Americas.
+His work is invested in analyzing objects--how they were made, used, and eventually disused--in order to understand why they were created and what cultural meanings they bore.
 He is interested in artifacts of all media, but especially ones made from biological materials that trace the intersection of art history and natural history, including textiles.
 He is a practicing artist and frequently illustrates his own publications.

-As Associate Curator of Arts of the Americas at the Art Institute of Chicago, Hamilton stewards the museum's collection of predominantly ancient American art.
-He seeks to grow collections of colonial Latin American art, arts of the Black Atlantic, Caribbean art, and contemporary Native American and Latinx art, among others, in order to present more inclusive and representative histories of art in this hemisphere.
-He is committed to building relationships with communities, artists, and makers throughout the Americas.
+As Associate Curator of Arts of the Americas at the Art Institute of Chicago, Hamilton stewards the museum's collection of ancient through contemporary Indigenous American art, as well as colonial Latin American art.
+He was the venue curator and a catalog author for the exhibition Jeremy Frey: Woven, a mid-career retrospective of the work of acclaimed Passamaquoddy basket weaver Jeremy Frey.
+Hamilton seeks to present more inclusive and representative histories of art in this hemisphere and is committed to building relationships with artists and communities throughout the Americas.
 As an art historian, curator, author, and artist, he is concerned with the ethical, social, and intellectual stakes of art history in the twenty-first century.

 Hamilton received his PhD and MA from Harvard University and his BA from Yale University.
 He was previously a member of the Princeton Society of Fellows and a research associate in the Laboratoire d'Anthropologie Sociale of the Collège de France.